sveltia/sveltia-cms/README.md

   - Supports the `prefix` and `suffix` string options, which automatically prepend and/or append the developer-defined value to the user-input value.
 - Boolean, Number and String
   - Supports the `before_input` and `after_input` string options, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.
+    - _Compatibility note_: In Static CMS, these options are implemented as `prefix` and `suffix`, respectively.
 - File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
     - [Collection-specific assets](#using-a-custom-media-folder-for-a-collection) are listed for easy selection, while all assets are displayed in a separate tab[^19].